 Mistake #4: Accruing Unproductive Debt

-Even so, there are times when you must cover a larger expense.
-If you’re in need of a home equity line of credit (HELOC), consider Equity Recharge.
+Productive expenses can include a home renovation that will improve the value of your home.
+If you need a home equity line of credit (HELOC), consider Equity Recharge.
 They offer competitive rates and HELOCs ranging from $10,000-$50,000, allow you to spend the money how you want, and do not conduct a credit inquiry.
 Click here to learn more.

 Mistake #5: Not Saving for Retirement

 Don’t put off saving for retirement.
-There are several good reasons for this.
-First, you need to give compound interest a chance to work.
+You need to give compound interest time to work.
 It won’t start growing your savings in an appreciable manner until several years have passed.
 The sooner you start saving and investing, the greater the compound effect will be.
 Unless you start in your 20s and 30s, your future retirement could be compromised.
 By the time you reach retirement age, you may find yourself stranded without the financial resources to support the lifestyle you want.

 Mistake #6: Ignoring Your Credit Score

 You ignore your credit score at your own peril.
 Your credit score will affect your ability to get favourable interest rates on loans.
-If you wish to buy a house, your credit score will play a large role in the bank’s decision.
-They won’t give you a mortgage loan if you don’t meet their basic requirements.
-Similarly, you are unlikely to get approved for an apartment without a good credit score.
-Keep that in mind as you go about your day-to-day financial decision-making.
+If you wish to buy a house, your credit score will play a large role in the bank’s decision as to whether they should give you a mortgage.
+Similarly, you are unlikely to get approved for a high-quality rental without a good credit score.
+Keep that in mind as you go about your financial life.

 If you need to check your credit score, consider Credit Verify!
 Registration takes only a few minutes.
 Register now.